vmware-archive/gp-r/HomePage.md

 This documentation is intended as a guide for **practitioners** and **should not** be considered official documentation.
 The intention is to give pragmatic tips on how to use the Greenplum Database with the R statistical programming environment.

-## Getting started with this guide
+## Getting Started with this Guide

 This guide contains code examples interspersed with explanations in natural language.
 You are encouraged to follow along with the examples, most of which will use the `abalone` [dataset](http://archive.ics.uci.edu/ml/datasets/Abalone) from the UC Irvine [Machine Learning Repository](http://archive.ics.uci.edu/ml/index.html).